PavanRangani/docs/docs/prd/Tasks/in-app-notifications.md

 - When task is marked as Done
 - When task is Reopened

+User who has performed this action, won't get the notification.
+For e.g. If I am deleting any task, I will not get notification but other associated users will get notification.

 User has to manually mark each notification as read.
 System allows users to mark any single message as read or all messages as read.

 System auto marks `Reopen` notification as read when user perform `Mark as read` action for that `Reopened` task from My tasks page.

+Notification message always shows the current name of the task.
+For e.g. At the time of the notification is tiggered, name of the task was `Task1` but currently name of the task is changed to `Task2`.
+In notification dialog, name of that task is shown as `Task2`

 ## UX Rules